10 Crazy Things You Didn’t Know About Bees

 Maciej Olszewski /Shutterstock

-Let’s get what we fear the most about them out of the way: their sting.
-The first thing you should know is that it actually has some benefits!
+Let’s get what we fear the most about them out of the way.
+The first thing you should know about bee stings is that they can actually have some benefits!
 A toxin in bee venom called melittin may prevent HIV, according to scientists at Washington University in St. Louis.
 The melittin can kill HIV by poking holes into the virus’s protective envelope.

 Bee stings may also ease pain associated with rheumatoid arthritis, according to researchers at the University of Sao Paulo.
 The team found that molecules in bee venom increase the body’s level of glucocorticoid, an anti-inflammatory hormone.